 People taking supplemental CoQ10 should monitor blood sugars and consider all medications; CoQ10 may interfere with drug thinning medications such as Coumadin.

 CoQ10 supplementation carries low risk and modest to high benefit.
-Consider it with your clients especially for those on a statin, anyone over 50 or with a chronic health condition and feeling “low energy”.
+Consider its use, especially if you are on a statin, are over 50 or have a chronic health condition or feeling “low energy”.
 A healthy mitochondria contributes to a healthy you.